TLS Streams#

 If

-does not have any data to read or write, then the operation will consider itself to be complete, and it callscomplete
+SSLdoes not have any data to read or write, then the operation will consider itself to be complete, and it callscompletewith a success status.

 Certificate Verification#